openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `content`: Required.
 Base64 encoded representation of the document content.
 See [@!RFC4648].

-The following example shows embedded attachments within a UserInfo endpoint response.
+The following example shows embedded attachments within an OpenID Connect UserInfo endpoint response.
 The actual contents of the attached documents are truncated:

 <{{examples/response/embedded_attachments.json}}